thoughtspot/thoughtspot.github.io/_release/notes.md

 ---
 title: ["6.0 Release Notes"]
 toc: false
-last_updated: February 29, 2020
+last_updated: March 13, 2020
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

-ThoughtSpot version 6.0.3 is now available.
+ThoughtSpot version 6.0.4 is now available.
 These release notes include information about new features, fixed issues from previous releases, and any known issues.

 * [6.0.4 New Features](#6-0-4-new)